-(Note) If any Director cannot attend in person, the relevant meeting is held by way of a telephone conference.
+(Note) If any Director cannot attend in person, the relevant meeting is held by way of a web conference.

-- (ii) Summary of the Agreement on Limitation of Liability The Company has entered into liability limitation agreements with Outside Directors, pursuant to Article 427, paragraph (1) of the Companies Act to limit the liability for damages under Article 423, paragraph (1) of that Act.
-The upper limit on liability for damages under these agreements will be the total of the amounts prescribed in the items of Article 425, paragraph (1) of the Companies Δct - (iii) Summary, etc. of the contract of Directors and Officers Liability Insurance The Company has entered into a contract of Directors and Officers Liability Insurance (D&O Insurance) with an insurance agency, as provided for in Article 430-3, paragraph (1) of the Companies Act.
-The insureds under this insurance policy include the Company's Directors, Executive Officers, and management level personnel.
-Although the insurance premiums for the insurance policy are borne by the Company in principle, the portions of the insurance premiums for the special clauses related to security collateral for derivative lawsuits are borne by the Directors and Executive Officers.
-This insurance policy covers damages arising when an insured person receives a claim for compensation for damages originating from actions in the execution of their duties and bears legal responsibility for the compensation for damages.
+(ii) Summary of the Agreement on Limitation of Liability

+The Company has entered into liability limitation agreements with Outside Directors, pursuant to Article 427, paragraph (1) of the Companies Act to limit the liability for damages under Article 423, paragraph (1) of that Act.

+The upper limit on liability for damages under these agreements will be the total of the amounts prescribed in the items of Article 425, paragraph (1) of the Companies Act.

+(iii) Summary, etc. of the contract of Directors and Officers Liability Insurance

+The Company has entered into a contract of Directors and Officers Liability Insurance (D&O Insurance) with an insurance agency, as provided for in Article 430-3, paragraph (1) of the Companies Act.
+The insureds under this insurance policy include the Company's Directors, Executive Officers, and management level personnel, and the insureds do not bear the insurance premiums.
+This insurance policy covers damages arising when an insured person receives a claim for compensation for damages originating from actions in the execution of his/her duties and bears legal responsibility for the compensation for damages.
 However, to ensure that proper performance of duties of an insured is not impaired, there are certain reasons for coverage exclusion, such as situations in which the claim originates from actions, etc. carried out with full knowledge that such actions were unlawful.

-(iv) Total amount of Compensation, etc.
+(iv) Total amount of compensation, etc.

-Classification No. of recipients Amount paid Outside Directors 5 24 million yen
+Classification No. of recipients Amount paid Outside Directors 4 36 million yen